Hny0305Lin/fork_orangemix/README.md

 ▼How to use

-- Prompts can be long or short
+- ~~Prompts can be long or short~~
+As simple as possible is good.
+Do not add excessive detail prompts.
+Start with just this.
+(worst quality, low quality:1.4)
 - Sampler: “DPM++ SDE Karras” is good
 - Steps: forTest: 20～24 ,illustration: 24～50
 - Clipskip: 1